Steve Walwyn: Dr. Feelgood

 Both the DTs, and the Steve Marriott Band, had been the support act for Dr. Feelgood on several occasions, and the Feelgoods had admired his guitar playing.
-On the departure of Feelgood's guitarist, Gordon Russell, in Spring 1989, Lee Brilleaux asked Walwyn to audition.
+On the departure of Feelgood's guitarist, Gordon Russell, in early 1989, Lee Brilleaux asked Walwyn to audition.
 He was accepted at the audition and joined the band almost immediately.

 Walwyn fitted in with "surprising ease", and after just two warm-up gigs, was thrown in at the deep end, playing The Town & Country Club, a gig which was filmed for TV and issued as the LP Live in London.
 After another European tour, the band recorded their album Primo, during the recording of which, bassist Phil Mitchell left and was replaced by Dave Bronze.
-In 1992 Walwyn and Bronze wrote several tracks for the new album The Feelgood Factor, during the recording of which, in early 1993, Brilleaux was confirmed as having lymphoma.
+In 1992, Walwyn and Bronze wrote several tracks for the new album, The Feelgood Factor, during the recording of which, in early 1993, Brilleaux was confirmed as having lymphoma.
 The band were laid off while Brilleaux received chemotherapy.
 Walwyn was part of the briefly reformed band, for Brilleaux's last two concerts, in January 1994, which were recorded and issued as Down at the Doctors, shortly after Brilleaux's death, on 7 April 1994.

 During the hiatus, Walwyn played with Eddie and the Hot Rods, The Roger Chapman Band and the Big Town Playboys.

 A year after Brilleaux's death, the Feelgood's manager Chris Fenwick was still being asked if the band would reform, so he asked drummer Kevin Morris to consider this.
 Morris approached Walwyn and Mitchell, who were both up for it, but they had trouble finding a vocalist until they auditioned Pete Gage, who fitted in well.
 They went back on tour in summer 1995 and recorded On the Road Again including some more Walwyn and Bronze compositions, which was released in August 1996.
-In 1999 Robert Kane took over as vocalist, and the band released Chess Masters in 2000 and Repeat Prescription in 2006.
-In 2021 Walwyn quit and Gordon Russell returned to the band.
+In 1999, Robert Kane took over as vocalist, and the band released Chess Masters in 2000 and Repeat Prescription in 2006.
+In 2021, Walwyn quit and Gordon Russell returned to the band.